 \subsection{Slovenian floods case study}

 To illustrate the behaviour of the NN-based observation operator in a realistic high-impact weather event, we consider a case study on 4 August 2023 at 00UTC, characterised by widespread, intense precipitation over the radar domain that led to severe flooding and damage in Slovenia (\citealp{ARSO2023_august_floods}).
 During this event, the 500\,hPa geopotential field featured a warm ridge over southern Europe with an embedded trough over the Alps.
 This provided large-scale dynamical forcing with W-SW advection of moisture from the anomalously warm Mediterranean.
 The Dinaric-Alpine orography further enhanced convective development and rainfall intensity.
-The precipitation pattern was associated with a quasi-stationary triggering of convective cells (see \cref{fig:HNN_res}g, showing observed reflectivity 6\,h before the state analysed in \cref{fig:HxbHxa}a).
-As in \cref{fig:HNN_res}g, \cref{fig:HxbHxa}a, shows the corresponding radar reflectivity field which exhibits a complex, elongated system with embedded convective elements and strong reflectivity gradients.
+The precipitation pattern was associated with a quasi-stationary triggering of convective cells (see \cref{fig:HNN_res}g, showing observed reflectivity on 3 August 2023 at 18 UTC, i.e. 6\,h before the time of our case-study DA experiment).

-As in the previous section (\cref{subsec:blob_obs}), the localisation mask is defined as 1 over all grid points inside the radar disc and 0 elsewhere to ensure that the observation information is not spread with the gradient of $\mathcal{H}$ outside the radar disc.
-Nevertheless, the $\mathbf{B}$-matrix spreads the impact of observations slightly across the disc boundary (\cref{fig:increments_full}).
-As a result, the analysis increment pattern reflects the combined action of the RF-based background autocovariances and the spatially extended, nonlinear mapping provided by NN-based $\mathcal{H}$.
-The properties of the applied $\mathbf{B}$-matrix are illustrated using a single observation experiment in \ref{subsec:single_obs}.
+As in the previous section (\cref{subsec:blob_obs}), the localisation mask is set to 1 at all grid points inside the radar disc and to 0 elsewhere, ensuring that observation information is not propagated by the gradient of $\mathcal{H}$ beyond the radar disc.
+Nevertheless, the $\mathbf{B}$ matrix spreads the observational impact slightly across the disc boundary (\cref{fig:increments_full}).
+Consequently, the resulting analysis increment pattern reflects the combined effect of the RF-based background autocovariances and the spatially extended, nonlinear mapping provided by the NN-based $\mathcal{H}$.
+Since the applied $\mathbf{B}$ matrix does not include vertical covariance components, increment signals at closely spaced vertical levels are not necessarily correlated.
+The properties of the applied $\mathbf{B}$-matrix are further illustrated through the single-observation experiment described in \ref{subsec:single_obs}.